christophsax/seasonal/README.md

     plot(m, outliers = FALSE)
     plot(m, trend = TRUE)

-The `monthplot` function allows for a monthwise plot (or quarterwise, with the identical function name) of the data.
-There is a method for `"seas"` objects:
+The `monthplot` function allows for a monthwise plot (or quarterwise, with the same function name) of the seasonal and the SI component:

     monthplot(m)
     monthplot(m, choice = "irregular")

-Also, many R function can be used to analyze a `"seas"` model:
+Also, many standard R function can be used to analyze a `"seas"` model:

     pacf(resid(m))
     spectrum(diff(resid(m)))